Mathieu-Maurin/screening_B_cell_polarization/README.md

 Raw image composites are in the format PlateName-Well_A01-Pos1,
 where A01 indicates the well coordinates in the plate and Pos1 the field 1 acquired in the well Works after Macro 1

+If mydatasPathway/FolderName is your data's folder, here it creates mydatasPathway/FolderName_Extracted_Couple/Analysis

 #######################################

 #######################################